ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 Use the backslash (`\`) for escaping metasymbols.
 See the note on escaping in the description of the ‘match’ function.

-Matching is based on UTF-8, e.g. `_` matches the Unicode code point `¥` which is stored in UTF-8 using two bytes.
+Matching is based on UTF-8, e.g. `_` matches the Unicode code point `¥` which is represented in UTF-8 using two bytes.
+If the haystack or pattern contain a sequence of bytes that are not valid UTF-8, then the behavior is undefined.
+No automatic Unicode normalization is performed, if you need it you can use the [normalizeUTF8*()](https://clickhouse.com/docs/en/sql-reference/functions/string-functions/) functions for that.

 For regular expressions like `%needle%`, the code is more optimal and works as fast as the `position` function.
 For other regular expressions, the code is the same as for the ‘match’ function.